410 Beacon is located on the north side of Beacon, between Gloucester and Hereford, with 408 Beacon to the east and 412

-On June 8, 1892, 410 Beacon was purchased from Isaac Tucker Burr, Jr., by wholesale dry goods merchant Rufus Frost Greeley.
+On June 8, 1892, 410 Beacon was purchased from Isaac Tucker Burr, Jr., by wholesale wool and dry goods merchant Rufus Frost Greeley.
 He and his wife, Ellen Amelia (Frost) Greeley, made it their home.
 They had lived at the Hotel Vendome during the previous season, and before that in Chelsea.

 On June 12, 1894, Rufus Greeley transferred the property into his wife’s name.

 The Greeleys’ three children lived with them: Marion Greeley, Norman Frost Greeley, and Russell Hubbard Greeley.

-Norman Frost Greeley, a wholesale dry goods merchant in his father’s firm, married in January of 1898 to Grace Helen Grandin.
+Norman Frost Greeley, a wholesale dry goods merchant in his father’s firm, married in January of 1898 to Grace Grandin.
 After their marriage, they lived at 461 Commonwealth with her parents, John Livingston Grandin and Grace Helen (Crockett) Grandin.

 Rufus Greeley died in May of 1904.
 Ellen Greeley continued to live at 410 Beacon with their unmarried children during the 1905-1906 winter season.
 In 1906, Ellen Greeley and Marion Greeley moved to the Hotel Victoria at 273 Dartmouth, and Russell Greeley moved to Paris.
 Ellen Greeley continued to own 410 Beacon and lease it to others.

 The house was not listed in the 1907 Blue Book.

 By the 1907-1908 winter season, 410 Beacon was the home of Albert Ivins Croll, a yarn dealer and real estate investor, and his wife, Sarah Helen Merrill (Knowles) Croll.
 They had lived at 183 Marlborough during the 1905-1906 season.
 They also maintained a home, Sunnybank, in Manchester, Massachusetts.
 Their twin daughters, Grace Lawrence Croll and Helen Pauline (called Pauline) Croll, lived with them.

 410 Beacon was not listed in the 1911 Blue Book.